VasinkaD/DAMN/README.md

 Moreover, these Jupyter notebooks require the device-agnostic learning model "DAMN_model.h5" stored at the Zenodo repository due to its size.

 ### Figure 4
-The "Figure 4" folder contains Jupyter notebooks and a supporting file with the Python function definitions necessary to recreate the graph depicted in Fig. 4 of the publication.
+The "Figure 4" folder contains Jupyter notebooks, and a supporting file with the Python function definitions, necessary to recreate the graph depicted in Fig. 4 of the publication.
 I.e., evaluation of the experimental data and comparison to simulated samples of the same optical parameters. <br>
 Namely:
 - "Fig_4_Data_generation.ipynb" generates and saves a simulated dataset using the optical parameter values corresponding to the experimental setup
 - "Fig_4_Method_evaluation.ipynb" uses this generated dataset to evaluate the performance of the deep learning model and the Richardson-Lucy algorithm